andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom.md

 While this format makes the manual perfect for reading a few maxims at a time, it also makes it challenging to use it as a reference.
 Let’s say I want to reflect on a particular virtue, how do I find all the related maxims?

 To help exactly with this kind of problem, I am sorting the maxims into the best categories I could think of!
-This post covers the first 50 maxims.

 ### Reading the Maxims

-The book is widely available online in many translations, but my favourite is the one from 1992 by Christopher Maurer, which you can find here: [maxims 1-25](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww01.htm){:target="\_blank"}, [maxims 26-50](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww02.htm){:target="\_blank"}.
+The book is widely available online in many translations, but my favourite is the one from 1992 by Christopher Maurer, which you can find [here](http://community.fortunecity.ws/roswell/vortex/401/library/aoww/aoww01.htm){:target="\_blank"}.

 ### Categorisation of the Maxims